 The Sunset has a somewhat grim name and an occasionally (okay, frequently) foggy vibe.
 But if you get out to Ocean Beach, San Francisco feels like a completely different city.
 A cleaner, more natural, perhaps more beautiful city.

 The food is pretty great, too.
 Quality Asian options permeate the neighborhood, along with three of our favorite ten bakeries in town.
 (Must be something in the humid air?)
-The Sunset is one of the most underrated dining ‘hoods in town.

 We rarely feel alone or at peace in SF, unless we’re in the Sunset.
 If you don’t know, now you know.